yushyn-andriy/algo/README.md

-# algo
+# Algorithms and Data Structures
+# Solutions for some competetive programming tasks

-Implementation of data structures and algorithms in the Golang programming language
+Implementation in the Golang or Python programming language.